UVASGD/sgd-docs/source/guide.md

 If you're looking for more tips and tricks, check out [https://github.com/git-tips/tips](https://github.com/git-tips/tips) and [http://nuclearsquid.com/writings/git-tricks-tips-workflows/](http://nuclearsquid.com/writings/git-tricks-tips-workflows/) especially the sections on *.gitignore* and *.gitattributes*, which we haven't gone over at all!

+### Large File Storage

+If you're on Mac, this is super easy.
+If not, sorry.
+First, install Homebrew if you don't already have it.
+The terminal command is:

+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Next, let's brew us up some lfs with the command:

+brew install git-lfs

+After this runs, you can ensure it worked by seeing if lfs initalized.
+Try the command:

+git lfs install

+Finally, if you want to use LFS on a file (that is more than 100MBs), then simply track it before you add and commit it.
+Use the command:

+git lfs track "[file-name]"

+* note: the quotes are important
+* to track a directory, use git lfs track "[directory-name]/**"

 [Back](./index.md)